-Finding and retaining enough foster parents is always a challenge.
+Q. Finding and retaining enough foster parents is always a challenge.
 How will you address it?

-We recognize that our current foster parents are vital to our recruitment efforts, so positive relationships with foster parents are key.
+A. We recognize that our current foster parents are vital to our recruitment efforts, so positive relationships with foster parents are key.

 I think part of our focus needs to be strengthening our foster parent training on the front-end, understanding trauma and knowing how to best support our foster parents in working with young people with trauma.
 We have put in place a dedicated foster parent liaison and have been holding local town hall meetings with foster parents across the state.
 We’re rolling out a foster parent handbook and we will beef up our website to include more Q‑and-As and other helpful information.